safe-global/safe-docs/docs/intro_07_bug_bounty.md

 - Being able to steal funds
 - Being able to freeze funds or render them inaccessible by their owners
 - Being able to perform replay attacks on the same chain
-- Being able to change Safe settings or module settings without owner consent
+- Being able to change Safe settings or module settings without consent of owners

 #### Out of scope: